pmjordan/coop2ynab/README.md

 A sample of input and output are supplied

 The programming style is very old fashioned - I wrote the original a long time ago

+Potential users of this code are directed to the bank2ynab project which provides a more general solution.